ekaterinailin/AltaiPony/docs/source/tutorials/ffds.rst

 - test if the distribution is truncated at the high energy end,
 - apply statistical corrections to the flare properties using the ``ed_corr``, ``recovery_probability`` attributes of the flares in the flare table that you may obtain from performing *injection and recovery of synthetic flares* with ``FlareLightCurve.characterize_flares()``.

-Finally, if your flare table contains contributions from multiple stars that you think generate flares that can be described by the same power law but with different detection thresholds, you can use the `mutliple_stars` keyword to account for this to a first order approximation.
+Finally, if your flare table contains contributions from multiple stars that you think generate flares that can be described by the same power law but with different detection thresholds, you can use the `multiple_stars` keyword to account for this to a first order approximation.

-*Note that samples with less than 100-200 flares are to be analysed with caution.*
+*Note that results from samples with less than 100-200 flares should be interpreted with caution.*

 A simple flare sample
 -----------------------------